python/cpython/Doc/library/warnings.rst

 --------------------------------

-If you are using code that you know will raise a warning, such as a deprecated function, but do not want to see the warning, then it is possible to suppress the warning using the :class:`catch_warnings` context manager::
+If you are using code that you know will raise a warning, such as a deprecated function, but do not want to see the warning (even when warnings have been explicitly configured via the command line), then it is possible to suppress the warning using the :class:`catch_warnings` context manager::

     import warnings